owlbarn/tutorial/book/neural-network/README.md

 type network = { layers : layer array }
 ```

+Despite of the complicated internal structure, we can treat a neural network as a function, which is fed with input data and outputs predictions.
+The question is how to evaluate a network.
+Evaluating a network can be decomposed as a sequence of evaluation of layers.
+Each linear layer performs the following calculation where $a$ is a non-linear activation function.

+$$ y = a(x \times w + b) $$

+The output of one layer will feed into the next layer as its input, moving forward until it reaches the end.
+The following two lines shows how to evaluate a neural network in *forward mode*.

 ```ocaml env=neural_01
 let run_layer x l = Maths.((x *@ l.w) + l.b) |> l.a